-ASL's adult learning program carries out the School's mission to develop lifelong learners.
-We hope that parents, faculty, staff, alumni and friends of ASL will enjoy participating in the following educational opportunities:
+ASL's adult learning program carries out the School's mission to encourage lifelong learning.
+We hope that parents, faculty, staff, alumni and friends of ASL will enjoy participating in the following educational opportunities.

 We have lived through one of the strangest times in human history, when the whole world was at risk of catching COVID-19.
 In lockdown, we found ourselves distracted and disorientated.
 But Londoners during the Blitz experienced something just as sudden and dramatic:

 “When the first bombs fell on London in August 1940, the city was transformed overnight into a strange kind of battlefield.
 For most Londoners, the sirens, guns, planes and bombs brought sleepless nights, fear and loss.
 But for a group of writers, the war became an incomparably vivid source of inspiration, the blazing streets scenes of exhilaration in which fear could transmute into love.” —Goodreads

 Brilliant novels were written, including The End of the Affair by Graham Greene, The Heat of the Day by Elizabeth Bowen, and Caught by Henry Green.
 And Penelope Fitgerald’s Human Voices, her memoir about working at the BBC during the Blitz, is extraordinary.
 We meet on Zoom, Wednesdays, 22 September-10 November, 2:30 pm.
 Join us to dive into another era and get lost in great stories.
 Course cost is £300.